Collection

 Relevant Notes:

-types/to the global layer - available-types — extends: the shipped type inventory that collections instantiate
+- available-types — extends: the shipped type inventory that collections instantiate

 - a functioning KB needs a workshop layer not just a library — contrasts: library collections vs workshop directories